moonburnt/goginst/README.md

 Because I needed something to *just unpack selected games into selected directory*.

 **Usage**:

-Just throw this script somewhere, edit content of "script's settings" category on the beginning of file according to your needs, then run it like:
+- Throw this script somewhere
+- Create `config` file inside `$HOME/.config/goginst` directory
+- Write down script's settings according to your setup (you can find list of settings you can freely change in `##Fallback values` category on the very beginning of script)

-`./goginst.sh slug-of-the-game-you-want-to-unpack` (where slug is basically the name of your game's subdirectory, created by gogrepo.
+- Run script like that: `./goginst.sh slug-of-the-game-you-want-to-unpack` (where slug is basically the name of your game's subdirectory, created by gogrepo.
 E.g, say, for "Death Road to Canada" it will be "death_road_to_canada")

 **Dependencies**:
 - coreutils